 Hip and ankle weakness often leads to balance problems, as does poor posture.
 Strength and flexibility movements can help counteract these problems.
 These are often as simple as leg lifts while seated in a chair, or “knee marching.”
 We may also practice standing on one leg, walking heel-to-toe, or tracking the movement of your thumb with your eyes as you move it in various positions.

 Ready to “balance” your life again?

-With our dedicated team of physical therapists behind you, you’ll regain confidence in navigating challenging terrain and learning how to avoid those clumsy spills.
+With our dedicated physical therapist here in Avon, CT, you’ll regain confidence in navigating challenging terrain and learn how to avoid those clumsy spills.